c-neto/c-neto/README.md

 ---

 Hello!
 I'm Carlos Neto.
-Currently, I work as a DevOps Engineer focused in programming and log pipelines.
+I work as a DevOps Engineer focused on programming and log pipelines.

 I'm a Python developer, Go enthusiast, Java analyst, and Elixir curiosity.